 My humum told me this was going to be a long adventure and that she had plenty of goodies to keep us going.
 Off we set down the pathway, my humum had attempted to read the map at the entrance, but as the sat nav incidents taught us maps aren’t her strong suit!

-I lead the way, as it was clear she didn’t have a clue.
-There was a flowing river, trees, fresh air, space to run and …..
+As I walked up to the castle, there was a flowing river, trees, fresh air, space to run and …..
 A MONSTER!?!?
 This big black monster was stood in front of me!
 I almost ran into her!
-She chewed on the grass and blocked my path, I could sense my humum was panicking so I reassured her with a quick soft bark and I leaped into her arms so that she would feel safe (as obviously I wasn’t scared of this huge black demon staring me down).
+She chewed on the grass and blocked my path, I could sense my humum was panicking so I reassured her with a quick soft bark and I leaped into her arms.

 My humum said something about cows and it’s okay, I think she was reassuring herself more than me, but we managed to get past the strange creature I had never seen before and I was free to roam once more!